NileshMundotia/AnimeCrush/README.md

 # Server Configuration
 PORT=5000
-Note: The .env file is excluded from version control as it contains sensitive information.
-Make sure not to commit it to GitHub.
+Note: Ensure the .env file is not committed to version control as it contains sensitive information.

+4. Setup PostgreSQL Database:
+Before running the app, ensure PostgreSQL is installed and running on your machine.
+Create the required database and tables.

+Create a database in PostgreSQL:

+bash
+Copy
+Edit
+createdb animecrush_db
+Run the SQL scripts or migrations to set up your tables.

-4. Running the Application:
+5. Running the Application:
 Start the backend server:

 bash
 Copy
 Edit
 npm start
-Start the frontend server:
+Start the frontend React app:

 bash
 Copy
 Edit
 cd client
 npm start
-The application should now be running locally at http://localhost:3000.
+Now, the app should be running on http://localhost:3000.

-Usage
-Once the app is running, you can:

-Login using your Google account.

-Browse anime characters and add your favorites to the list.

-Manage your list, including adding new characters, editing entries, or removing them.
+API Endpoints
+The backend exposes a set of RESTful API endpoints to interact with the PostgreSQL database.

+Authentication (Google OAuth)
+POST /auth/google - Handle user login via Google OAuth.

+Anime Character API:
+GET /api/anime - Get a list of all anime characters saved by the user.

+POST /api/anime - Add a new anime character to the user's favorites.

+PUT /api/anime/:id - Update details of a specific anime character.

+DELETE /api/anime/:id - Remove an anime character from the user's favorites.

+User API:
+GET /api/users - Fetch details about the authenticated user.

 Contributing
-Feel free to open issues or submit pull requests if you'd like to contribute to the project.
-Contributions are welcome and appreciated!
+Contributions are welcome!
+Feel free to submit pull requests, report bugs, or suggest new features by opening issues on the GitHub repository.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Acknowledgements
-Google OAuth for authentication.
+Google OAuth for user authentication.

-MongoDB for database management.
+PostgreSQL for robust database management.

-All contributors and the open-source community for inspiration and support.
+The open-source community for tools and libraries used in this project.